0mniteck/U-Boot/README.md

 * [ ] Debian based OS already running on an ARM64 CPU

-* [ ] x2 Any size (x1 Fat formatted + x1 Unformatted) microSD in the /dev/mmcblk1 slot w/ no MBR/GUID
+* [ ] Any size Fat formatted microSD in the /dev/mmcblk1 slot w/ no MBR/GUID

 ## Post-Build

-Reboot into U-Boot Via SD Card with u-boot-rockchip.bin, Then Hotswap:
+Boot into U-Boot Via eMMC with u-boot-rockchip.bin, Then Flash SPI:

 `Stop Autoboot by hitting any key`

-`Switch to SD Card with spi_combined.img`
+`Insert SD Card with spi_combined.img`

 `mmc rescan`